leleliu008/ndk-pkg/README.md

 docker exec -it ndk-pkg ndk-pkg update
 ```

-If all goes well, next you can start to install packages whatever you want, for example, let's install `curl` package:
+If all goes well, then next you can start to install packages whatever you want, for example, let's install `curl` package:

 ```bash
 docker exec -it ndk-pkg ndk-pkg install curl